 You can do this.
 Be kind to yourself and as cliché as it sounds, enjoy the process!
 You’re literally learning a lifestyle of awesome eating and how to eat for your body to get lasting and killer results.

 Note!
-There’s a freebie part of the way through this post that you can grab that is a free mini course for help in cleaning up your diet.
+There’s a freebie part of the way through this post that you can grab that is a ‘clean up your diet in five days” challenge!

 Counting Calories for Weight Loss Step #1 – Know Your Calorie Target